laacz/misc/readme.md

 Transliteration
 ---------------

-[conv.php](conv.php) provides dump transliteration and detransliteration of Latvian text.
+[conv.php](conv.php) provides dumb transliteration and detransliteration of Latvian text.
 It does try to keep capitalization intact while converting.
 Also, it has a list of some common exceptions ( _sheema_ should become _shēma_, not _šēma_, etc).